rosbashlab/Comparison-of-TRIBE-and-STAMP/README.md

 6) Editing sites identified with greater than 1% editing in enzyme only controls were removed using bedtools and additional output files with coordinates expanded by different amounts were generated.
     a. subtract_slop_enzyme_only_sites_dm6.sh
     b. substract_slop_enzyme_only_sites_hg38.sh

+7) Location of the editing sites in the transcripts were determined using bedtools in the following shell scripts.
+Annotation files describing 5'-UTR, 3'-UTR and CDS were downloaded from UCSC genome browser table.
+    a. dm6_location.sh
+    b. hg38_location.sh